Pico-Developer/SecureMR_Samples/README.md

 1. Install and configure according to the [prerequisite](#prerequisite).
 1. Open the repository root in Android Studio, as an Android project
-1. After project sync, you will find there are four modules detected by the Android Studio, all under the `samples` folder:
+1. After project sync, you will find several modules detected by the Android Studio, all under the `samples` folder:
   1. `pose` which contains a pose detection demo
   1. `ufo` which contains a face detection demo
   1. `yolo` which contains an object detection demo
+  1. `mnistwild` which contains a hand-written digit recognition demo
+  1. `rubics_cube` which contains a Rubik's Cube solver demo
+  1. `model_inspect` which is a utility for model validation
   1. `ufo-origin`, the same demo as `ufo`, but written using direct calls to the OpenXR C-API, with no simplification using SecureMR Utils classes.
 1. Connect to a PICO 4 Ultra device with the latest OS update installed